Salma al-Malaika: Early life

-In 1923, al-Malaika married Sadiq al-Malaika, a poet and teacher of Arabic in secondary schools.
-Her daughter was the poet Nazik al-Malaika, known for being one of the first Iraqi poets to use free verse.

 Poetry

-Al-Malaika was an autodidact, educated exclusively in Arabic, but also is thought to have had limited knowledge of Persian.
-She was familiar with Arabic poetry, including Andalusian and Umayyad poetry, as well as Arabic history and pre-Islamic literature.
-She wrote her poetry in secret and did not publish anything until 1936.
+Al-Malaika initially wrote poetry in secret, and educated herself in Arabic, Andalusian and Umayyad poetry, as well as Arabic history and pre-Islamic literature.
 Following the death of Iraqi poet Jamil Sidqi al-Zahawi in 1936, al-Malaika wrote an elegy for him expressing women's gratitude for his women's rights advocacy.
 It was published in newspapers and well received in Baghdad literary circles.
 She wrote using the pen name Umm Nizār.
 (Note: Al-Malaika's oldest son was named Nizār.)

 Al-Malaika's poetry was traditional, both "in form and in its use of linguistic ornament".
 She wrote feminist verse, glorifying the role of Arab women in history and emphasising the predicament of modern Iraqi women, urging them to overcome difficulties as the "victims of ignorance, stagnation, and narrow-mindedness".

 She also wrote poetry about patriotism and Iraq's struggle for independence.
 Her other poetry focussed on liberation movements in the Arab world and the Palestinian issue.
 Most of her collected poetry was written during the 1940s.
 Among the topics she addressed were the 1940 uprising of Rashid Ali al-Gaylani that led to the coup against the British, the 1948 Al-Wathbah uprising in Baghdad, and the 1948 tragedy of Palestine.
 In her poems about Palestine, she refers to it as a land of peace and martyrdom that was "stabbed in the heart" by the British issuance of the 1917 Balfour Declaration.
 She refers to the United Nations as the "league of disgraceful humiliation" and the Security Council as "the council of falsehoods".
 In her poems, she specifically addresses the Partition Plan for Palestine and the subsequent 1949 Armistice Agreements.

-Al-Malaika died in London in 1953.
-Following her death, her husband and daughter collected her poetry.
-The collection was published in 1965 as The Song of Glory (Unshūdat al-Majd).
-Her daughter wrote the introduction.
+In 1965, al-Malaika's husband and daughter posthumously published The Song of Glory (Unshūdat al-Majd).

+Personal life

+In 1923, al-Malaika married Sadiq al-Malaika, a poet and Arabic teacher, with whom she had 7 children.
+Her daughter was the poet Nazik al-Malaika, known for being one of the first Iraqi poets to use free verse.

+On 26 June 1953 al-Malaika died in London, aged 45.